KeyboardKit/website/collections/_features/Autocomplete.md

 [KeyboardKit Pro][Pro] unlocks [local & remote autocomplete](#pro) and automatically enables autocomplete for many of the supported languages when you register a valid license key.

-## Autocomplete Namespace
+## Namespace

 KeyboardKit has an ``Autocomplete`` namespace that contains autocomplete-related types and views, like the ``Suggestion`` that is returned by an ``AutocompleteService`` when performing autocomplete.

-## Autocomplete Context
+## Context

 KeyboardKit has an observable ``AutocompleteContext`` that provides observable autocomplete state, such as the ``suggestions`` to present, as well as persistent settings like ``isAutocompleteEnabled``.

-## Autocomplete Services
+## Services

-In KeyboardKit, an ``AutocompleteService`` can provide suggestions when the user types or the text input cursor moves in the text.
-[KeyboardKit Pro][pro] unlocks local and remote service.
+In KeyboardKit, an ``AutocompleteService`` can provide suggestions when the user types or the text cursor moves in the text.
+[KeyboardKit Pro][pro] unlocks a local on-device service and a remote one.

 ## Views